-- Community supports, family/relationships, work, etc. May be unique to racial, ethnic, linguistic and cultural (including lesbian, gay, bisexual and transgender) communities - Client/Family's best qualities - Strategies already utilized to help (what worked in the past) - Competencies/accomplishments interests and activities, i.e. sports, art identified by the consumer and/or the provider - Motivation to change - Employed/engaged in volunteer work - Has skills/competencies: vocational, relational, transportation savvy, activities of daily living - Intelligent, artistic, musical, good at sports - Has knowledge of his/her illness - Values medication as a recovery tool - Has a spiritual program/connected to a church - Good physical health - Adaptive coping skills/ help seeking behaviors - Capable of independent living
+- Community supports, family/relationships, work, etc. May be unique to racial, ethnic, linguistic and cultural (such as lesbian, gay, bisexual, transgender and queer) communities - Client/Family's best qualities - Strategies already utilized to help (what worked in the past) - Competencies/accomplishments interests and activities, i.e. sports, art identified by the consumer and/or the provider - Motivation to change - Employed/engaged in volunteer work - Has skills/competencies: vocational, relational, transportation savvy, activities of daily living - Intelligent, artistic, musical, good at sports - Acknowledges need for change - Values medication as a recovery tool - · Has a spiritual program/connected to a church - Good physical health - Adaptive coping skills/ help seeking behaviors - · Capable of independent living